prgit21/mini-project/README.md

 ### 2)  Real-time ticket availability

 In this application users can provide the reservation details and check the current availability of seats and make the booking.
 Our application tracks the reservations made before and displays the actual seats available at the time user going to make a reservation.
 When make booking user needs to add start and the destination locations, train, class, time, ticket quantity and the date of booking.
-Once the data entered the application get the previous bookings for same train’s time and date and subtract by the number of seats that train has.
+Once the data entered the application get the previous bookings for same  time and date and subtract by the number of seats available.

 Even if the user doesn’t have an account created for the application, they can view the availability of seats.
 Once user needs to make the reservation, they need to have an account.
 <p></p><br />